sineto/fzy.nvim/README.md

 **ATENTION: only tested with `NVIM v0.3.7` on [`Arch Linux`][]**

 ## Long subject
-*fzf* it's my first daily fuzzy finder until now.
-But *fzy* gives a second best choice at all.
+[fzf][] it's my first daily fuzzy finder until now.
+But [fzy][] gives me a second best choice at all.
 In some cases I really prefer use *fzy* rather than *fzf* because it returns the best and fast results on my screen.
 Thinking about it I look for a great Vim plugin that provide not all features of [fzf.vim][] but just the basics to use on Neovim.
 I found some ones but I don't really like it in terms of configuration, simplicity and beauty.
 So I decided hack the *fzf* Vim plugin from the official repository and make my own *fzy* Vim plugin.
 And here is my results.

 ## Dependencies
 - [Neovim][] >= v0.3.7